California Liability Insurance and What It Means

 The Simple Meaning of the Liability Insurance Law

 In California, the law requires every motor vehicle to be properly insured.
-Such insurance must cover financial liability for costs you may face if your vehicle is involved in a collision.
+Such insurance must cover financial liability for costs you may face if your car is involved in a collision.

 This is When You Need to Show Proof of Liability Insurance

-You must carry evidence of insurance in your vehicle at all times.
-It must be shown when:
+You must carry evidence of insurance in your vehicle at all times and show it when:

 You must also show proof of insurance when taking the DMV road test.